-Just because it’s cold outside doesn’t mean you can’t have some amazing greenery inside!
+Just because it’s too cold or too hot outside doesn’t mean you can’t have some amazing greenery inside!
 I don’t have much of a “green thumb”, but I love the way plants make a space look bright and cheery no matter the temps outside.
 So indoor plants for me have to be very forgiving!
 Add some life to your house with these amazing indoor plants that you can actually keep alive!

 Indoor plants are good for purifying the air in your home, removing toxins, and also great for decor.
-If you have small kids or pets that like to chew on things, always be sure you’re getting a non toxic variety.
+If you have small kids or pets that like to chew on things, always be sure you’re getting a nontoxic variety.

 Amazing Indoor Plants